MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 1. This page https://digital-transformation.hee.nhs.uk/building-a-digital-workforce/phillips-ives-review and the pages that it links to, explain The Phillips Ives Nursing and Midwifery Review.
 Summarise the content of these pages in 5 short paragraphs.

 1. We need to recruit a data analyst to work our NHS hospital in central London.
 Draft a job description that we can provide to recruitment agencies and the NHS Jobs website.
 The candidate must have experience of MSOffice and in particular Excel.
 We seek a person who has at least 5 years of previous experience as a data analyst.
 This can be in either the public or private sector environment.
 Power BI and SQL skills would be a bonus.
 In particular, 10 years experience and a high level expertise of using the Gobbledegook MIS system, which is the main business intelligence system used in our trust, is a mandatory requirement.
-Follow-on prompt: We are desperate to fill this post so revise the job description to make it as enticing as possible.
+_Follow-on prompt:_ We are desperate to fill this post so revise the job description to make it as enticing as possible.
-Follow on prompt: Can you make this more formal while keeping the enticing tone.
+_Follow on prompt:_ Can you make this more formal while keeping the enticing tone.

 ## Group Exercise - Practice different styles of interaction with an AI toll

 In this exercise, groups try various styles of interaction with an AI.
 For example, ask the AI tool to brainstorm, plan, explain, summarise and critique, and suggest solutions to problems.
 Try at least one suggestion from each  section below.
 These are some suggestions to get you started but please use your own ideas also.

-Agree a spoekesperson for the group who will summarise your conclusions to the class.
+Agree a chairperson who will summarise the group's conclusions to the class.
 Consider
 * is the response helpful and is it what you expected?
 * if the response was not what you expected or hoped for, why was that?
 Can you ask a follow-on prompt (or edit the original prompt) to clarify and get a better response?
 * does the AI's response help you to be quicker or to produce a better outcome for a task?
 Or both?
 Or neither?